renesca/renesca-magic/README.md

 val tags = Tags.create(helpful, article) // HyperRelation
 val supports = Supports.create(user, tags) // Relation from user to HyperRelation
 ```

-You can find all of these  examples available as sbt project: [renesca/renesca-magic-example](https://github.com/renesca/renesca-magic-example)

 ## License
 renesca-magic is free software released under the [Apache License, Version 2.0][Apache]